Hospice Care Providers

 Median Monthly Cost

-Florida's costs are generally below the national average for homemaker services, home health aides, adult day care, and assisted living.
-However, nursing home costs are above the national average.
+Florida costs are generally lower than the national average for homemaker services, home health aides, adult day care, and assisted living.
+However, nursing home costs in Florida are slightly above the national average.

 Care TypeMonthly Costvs.
 National